 As part of our goal to provide an all-round solution for online ride-hailing drivers as well as to increase our competitive power in an increasingly competitive online ride-hailing industry and to take advantage of the market potential, in October 2020, we began operating our own online ride-hailing platform in Chengdu.
 The platform (called Xixingtianxia) was owned and operated by XXTX, of which Senmiao Consulting acquired the 100% equity interest pursuant to a series of investment and supplementary agreements.
-As of the filing date of this Report, Senmiao Consulting has made accumulated capital contribution of RMB40.01 million (approximately \$5.48 million) to XXTX and the remaining amount is expected to be paid before December 31, 2025.
+As of the filing date of this Report, Senmiao Consulting has made accumulated capital contribution of RMB40.41 million (approximately \$5.69 million) to XXTX and the remaining amount is expected to be paid before December 31, 2025.

 XXTX operates Xixingtianxia and holds a national online reservation taxi operating license.
-The platform is presently servicing online ride-hailing drivers in 27 cities in China, including Chengdu, Changsha, Guangzhou and so on, providing them with a platform to view and take customer orders for rides.
+The platform is presently servicing online ride-hailing drivers in 26 cities in China, including Chengdu, Changsha and so on, providing them with a platform to view and take customer orders for rides.
 We currently collaborate with Gaode Map, a well-known aggregation platform in China on our ride-hailing platform services.
 Under our collaboration, when a rider uses the platform to search for taxi/ride-hailing services on the aggregation platform, the platform provides such rider a number of online ride-hailing platforms for selection, including ours and if our platform is selected by the rider, the order will then be distributed to registered drivers on our platform for viewing and acceptance.
 The rider may also simultaneously select multiple online ride-hailing platforms in which case, the aggregation platform will distribute the requests to different online ride-hailing platforms which they cooperate with, based on the number of available drivers using the platform in a certain area and these drivers' historical performance, among other things.
 XXTX generates revenue from providing services to online ride-hailing drivers to assist them in providing transportation services to the riders looking for taxi/ride-hailing services.
 XXTX earns commissions for each completed order as the difference between an upfront quoted fare and the amount earned by a driver based on actual time and distance for the ride charged to the rider.
 XXTX settles its commissions with the aggregation platforms on a weekly basis.

-Meanwhile, in order to strengthen our market position in certain cities, our collaboration model with Meituan has been changed from the one same as Gaode, to the one focusing on automobile operating lease and drivers' management services since August 2021.
-During the six months ended September 30, 2023, our subsidiary, Jiekai, and equity investee company and former VIE, Jinkailong, cooperated with other online ride-hailing platforms ("Partner Platforms"), such as Chengdu Anma Zhixing Technology Co., Ltd. and Sichuan Peitu Kuaixing Technology Co., Ltd., whereby the online ride-hailing requests and orders shall be completed on Partner Platforms utilizing the network of cars and drivers of us and Jinkailong.
+Meanwhile, in order to strengthen our market position in certain cities, during the nine months ended December 31, 2023, our subsidiary, Jiekai, and our equity investee company and former VIE, Jinkailong, cooperated with other online ride-hailing platforms ("Partner Platforms"), such as Chengdu Anma Zhixing Technology Co., Ltd. and Sichuan Peitu Kuaixing Technology Co., Ltd., whereby the online ride-hailing requests and orders shall be completed on Partner Platforms utilizing the network of cars and drivers of us and Jinkailong.
 Jiekai and Jinkailong earned rental income from drivers and earned commissions from Partner Platforms.